 There are many ways to intervene to address challenging behaviour.
-In Applied Behaviour Analysis the Behaviour Intervetion Plan (BIP) is used.
-Here are the essential parts of a BIP to look out for when designing one or if one is being implemented with your child.
+In Applied Behaviour Analysis the Behaviour Intervention Plan (BIP) is used.
+Here are the essential parts of a behaviour intervention plan to look out for when designing one or if one is being implemented with your child.

 Operational Definition of Target Behaviour:

 This is the definition of the target behaviour.
+It is used throughout the behaviour intervention plan.
 It is important that this definition is accurate and explicit so that anyone who reads the definition would be able to identify the behaviour.
 The operational definition should include descriptions that are measurable and observable.
+It is good practice to include a non-example of the behaviour.
+For example, if the target behaviour was crying, you would not track crying if the child was hurt.
 Everyone needs to be working from the same framework and that begins with a solid operational definition.

 Function of Behaviour:

 It is important to identify or hypothesize the function of a behaviour before you attempt to change it.
 Knowing the function will lead you to a function based replacement behaviour.
 Functional replacements are more effective because they meet the need that the original behaviour as serving.
 Read more about the functions of behaviour here.

 Replacement Behaviour Definition:

 Each target behaviour should have a replacement behaviour that will be taught and reinforced.
 This behaviour also needs a proper operational definition to ensure that there is consistency across implementers and to ensure that each instance of the behaviour is reinforced.